kryptoklob/spearbot/README.md

 ## Prerequisites

 This assumes you're on a Unix system.
+(WSL is fine)

 If on Windows...why?